FedSEAL: Semi-Supervised Federated Learning with Self-Ensemble Learning and Negative Learning: FedSEAL

 \subsubsection{Bootstrapping.}

 Although one can start the FL process with a random initial model $w^0$, our experiments found that training a good enough model on only the server labeled dataset and using it as the initial model can accelerate FL convergence and achieve a higher accuracy.
+The positive effect of Bootstrapping on convergence is because self-ensemble learning is used in the unsupervised learning part (which will be explained shortly), and stronger early rounds models help create more reliable pseudo-labels.
 Thus, in FedSEAL, the initial model global model $w^0$ is obtained by supervised learning on the server labeled dataset alone.
-The training process is based on equations \eqref{server_loss} and \eqref{server_gd} without model averaging over the local models.
+Its training process is based on equations \eqref{server_loss} and \eqref{server_gd} without model averaging over the local models.
+Experiments on Bootstrapping are conducted and can be founded in the appendix.